 She woke with first light, padding softly through the familiar rituals of waking – opening curtains and brushing teeth and brewing tea and turning the radio on for the news, although she tried not to listen too closely these days.
 There was never anything good on it.
 Or if there was, it was a fireman rescuing a duckling to set against floods and genocide and war.
 Not much balance.

 Her doorstep was empty when she ventured out to the shop after breakfast.
-She didn’t need much, but she liked to walk to the local shop each day.
+She didn’t need much, but she liked to walk to the local shop every day.
 Twenty minutes each way, and it cleared her head nicely.
 Which was just what she needed after yesterday.

 She was home, deciding between weeding the back garden or baking a cake for bridge club tomorrow night, when the doorbell rang.
 She frowned, shoulders tensing.
 Surely it wouldn’t be them.
 She’d been very clear.
 Very clear indeed.
 But the amount of people that just didn’t take you seriously when you were a woman, let alone a woman of a certain age.
 She straightened her back, put her phone in her pocket, and strode to the front door.
 She was done being polite.